mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

   Note that `Camera` is half in half out of the scenegraph.
 This is because in three.js a `Camera` does not have to be in the scenegraph to function.
-The advantage to putting it in the scenegraph is you'd get all the benefits of the scenegraph itself letting you more easily put `Camera` objects relative to the motion of other objects in the scene.
+The advantage to putting it in the scenegraph is you'd get all the benefits of the scenegraph itself letting you more easily position `Camera` objects relative to the motion of other objects in the scene.
 There is an example of putting cameras in the scenegraph at the end of [the article on scenegraphs](threejs-scenegraph.html).

 * There is a `Renderer`

   This is arguably the main object of three.js.
-You pass a `Renderer` a `Scene` and a `Camera` and it renders (draws) the portion of the 3D scene that is inside the *frustum* of the camera as a 2D image to a canvas.
+You pass a `Scene` and a `Camera` to a `Renderer` and it renders (draws) the portion of the 3D scene that is inside the *frustum* of the camera as a 2D image to a canvas.

 Given all of that we're going to make the smallest *"Hello Cube"* setup that looks like this